bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+I could apply this to my data, but I am trying to focus more on the US. maybe towards the end I could see marriage rates and debt vs other countries as well.

 2. Trend related to the news
+this could apply based on presidential election platforms for free college

 3. Who does that?
+this can't apply, because my topic is too specific

 4. Answering a question people care about